 He writes about culture and personal development for publications such as the Huffington Post and PopMatters, among others.
-His work has been featured by BBC News, BBC Radio 4, The Huffington Post, The Sun, The Art of Charm, Knowledge for Men, and other podcasts and programs as a guest contributor.
+His work has been featured by BBC News, BBC Radio 4, The Huffington Post, The Sun, The Art of Charm, Knowledge for Men, and many other podcasts and publications.

 Born and raised in Ontario, Canada, Zachary graduated with a Bachelor of Arts (Honours) in History from the University of Ottawa, a Master of Arts in Globalization Studies from McMaster University, and a Master of Arts in History from the University of British Columbia.
 He has worked with human rights organizations in India and Canada.